hlship/threaded-conversation/docs/tutorial-mode.md

     you can (suggest command [enter $Container])
     to see what's inside (the $Container).
 (* is performed by [enter $])
 (after performance suggest *)
     If you can (suggest command [enter]) something, you can probably (suggest command [leave]) as well.
 ```

 Note how `($ is performed by $)` doesn't care what you specifically did enter, just the fact that you've successfully
 performed the command.
 After doing so, you get the suggestion for how to leave.
-Often `(narrate after suggestion $)`
+Often `(after performance suggest $)`
 is easier and more effective than creating an entirely new suggestion.

-`(narrate after suggestion $)` will only be invoked if tutorial mode printed the suggestion at some point;
+`(after performance suggest $)` will only be invoked if tutorial mode printed the suggestion at some point;
-if the player managed to enter something before the #enter suggestion was suggested, then the after narration is skipped.
+if the player managed to enter something before the #enter-something suggestion was suggested, then the after-performance
+suggestion is skipped.

 When this narration does occur, then no new suggestion will be made that tick; this ensures you only get at
 most one block of tutorial between commands.